tpehrson123/hafb-cpp-fundamentals/Module1/TO1-3/README.md

 # TO1-3: USING LOCAL AND GLOBAL VARIABLES IN A FIBONACCI SEQUENCE
-Write a library with a function that `returns` the 10th number in a Fibonacci sequence.
+Write a `library` with a function that `returns` the nth number in a Fibonacci sequence.

 **Note:** The nth Fibonacci number is defined as the sum of the n-1th and the n-2th, with the first number in the sequence being 0 and the second being 1.